PacificBiosciences/PacBioFileFormats/DataSet.rst

           for creating and manipulating DataSets on the command line.

 .. note:: While technically an XML file with multiple DataSet elements is
-          valid under the XSD, it is expected that the command line use cases will follow 1 XML file - 1 DataSet element convention.
+          valid under the XSD, the command line use cases follow 1 XML file - 1 DataSet element convention.

 Other Bioinformatics Tools